hmgu-itg/imputationserver-doc/docs/create-reference-panels.md

-# Before you read
+!!! warning "Outdated"

-Please note that this documentation is currently outdated.
+    Please note that the information regarding [Minimac3](https://github.com/Santy-8128/Minimac3) is currently outdated with the release of [Minimac4](https://github.com/statgen/Minimac4), and that this page is subject to future updates.

 # Create a Reference Panel